Bruno Zuculini

-Bruno Zuculini (born 2 April 1993) is an Argentine professional footballer who plays as a central midfielder for River Plate.
+Bruno Zuculini (born 2 April 1993) is an Argentine professional footballer who plays as a central midfielder for Racing Club.

 Club career

 Racing Club

 Born in Belén de Escobar, Zuculini graduated from Racing Club's youth setup.
 He made his first-team debut on 13 February 2010, starting in a 1–0 away loss against Gimnasia La Plata for the Argentine Primera División championship, and aged only 16.

-Zuculini appeared in further six matches during the campaign, and also played 12 during 2011–12.
+Zuculini appeared in a further six matches during the the campaign, and also played 12 during the 2011–12.
 On 17 June 2012, he scored his first professional goal, but in a 4–2 away loss against Atlético de Rafaela.

 In the 2012–13 season, after the departures of Giovanni Moreno and Lucas Nahuel Castro, Zuculini was an ever-present figure for the Avellaneda side, appearing in 32 matches and scoring five goals.
-On 27 September 2013 he renewed his link with the club, running until 2016.
+On 27 September 2013, he renewed his link with the club, running until 2016.